cyber-chris/llm-dead-man-switch/README.md

 \bar{f} \in R^n, C(\bar{f}) = \|\bar{f}\|_2 \geq t
 ```

+Why the L2-norm?
+It appeared to be more effective at enhancing the "certainty" of the feature presence.
+This makes sense, intuitively, due to the squared term enhancing positions that clearly seem to relate to deception.
+We do need *some* metric that takes into account all positions however, since in practice the feature activations appear to be "spread out".
+As a made up example, consider `["Please", "lie", "for", "me"]`.
+You would expect activations to look like `[0.0, 0.2, 0.1, 0.5]`, i.e. they are not contained to one token position.

 [^1]: Using alignment terminology, I *don't* distinguish between deceptive misalignment and "intentional" scheming behaviour in this prototype.
 It's challenging to craft prompts, let alone a dataset, that would carefully distinguish the two.
 Furthermore, I initially planned to perform this on GPT-2, which I did not expect would have much nuance.
 I do think `Llama-3` might have a rich enough set of features for this, and I welcome future work.

 ### Refusal